-The Housing Choice Voucher program (also referred to as the voucher program, HCV, and Section 8) is a public/private partnership that provides housing subsidies through vouchers to low-income families for use in the private rental housing market.
-At the beginning of 2019, SHA will administer a projected 9,776 authorized vouchers funded through HUD's MTW Block Grant.
+The Housing Choice Voucher program (also referred to as the voucher program or HCV) is a public/private partnership that provides housing subsidies through vouchers to low-income families for use in the private rental housing market.
+Vouchers can also be dedicated to specific units or properties, often in partnership with nonprofit housing providers that can offer additional supportive services to residents.
+At the beginning of 2020, SHA will administer a nearly 9,800 authorized vouchers funded through HUD's MTW Block Grant.

-Participants typically pay 30 to 40 percent of their household's monthly income for rent and utilities, depending on the unit they choose.
-Voucher subsidy is provided through a variety of means including:
+Participants typically pay 30-40 percent of their household's adjusted monthly income for rent and utilities, depending on the unit they choose.
+SHA provides voucher subsidy through a variety of means including:

-- Tenant-based (tenants can take their voucher into the open rental market) - Project-based (the subsidy stays with the unit) - Program-based (SHA uses MTW flexibility to provide unit-based subsidies that float within a group of units or properties) - Provider-based (SHA uses MTW flexibility to provide subsidy to service providers to master lease units, who then sublet to participants in need of highly-supportive housing)
+- Tenant-based (tenants can take their voucher into the open rental market). - Project-based (the subsidy stays with the unit). - Program-based (SHA uses MTW flexibility to provide unit-based subsidies that float within a group of units or properties). - Provider-based (SHA uses MTW flexibility to provide subsidy to service providers to master lease units, who then sublet to participants in need of highly-supportive housing).